emilianoagustin/Esthetic-App/README.md

 # Spa-tify

-This app, is the result of the joining effort of 7 students from #Henry's full-stack web developer bootcamp.
+This app is the result of the joining effort of 7 students from #Henry's full-stack web developer bootcamp.
 It's mainly a platform to gather esthetic service providers with esthetic service users.
 It's a place where local offer meets local demand for a premium home-delivery service.
 Some of the services offered go from hair and beard cuts to nail services, to massages and so on.

 The group members of this project are:
 * Abuaf Daniel